 Hospitals scrambling for oxygen, people waiting for ambulances that never arrive, crematoriums running out of space.

 After a relatively controlled first COVID-19 wave, India is now shattering global records of daily infections.
 On Wednesday, it counted 362,567 new cases and the death toll exceeded 200,000.
+Real figures are thought to be even higher.

 "It's like an inferno.
 It will burn anything that it’s touching," Dr. Shuchin Bajaj, founder & director of Ujala Cygnus Hospitals, said about the massive new wave.